qlands/FormShare/README.md

 # Start the Apache server
 sudo service apache2 start

 # Start the FormShare containers.
-It will take about 3 minutes for all the containers to be ready.
+The fist time you start the container FormShare will construct the database and apply all updates.
+This will take about 5 minutes.
-# You can check the status with "sudo docker stats".
-FormShare will be ready for usage when the container reaches about 1 GiB of MEM USAGE
+# Subsequent start will take about 2 minutes.
+You can check the status with "sudo docker stats".
+# FormShare will be ready for usage when the container reaches more than 500 kB of MEM USAGE
 # This is the only two commands you need to start FormShare after a server restart
 cd /opt/formshare_docker_compose_20200515
 sudo docker-compose up -d